MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The following restrictions apply to partitioned indexes:

-- You cannot change the compression setting of a single partition if the table has nonaligned indexes.
+- You can't change the compression setting of a single partition if the table has nonaligned indexes.
 - The `ALTER INDEX <index> ...
 REBUILD PARTITION ...` syntax rebuilds the specified partition of the index.
 - The `ALTER INDEX <index> ...
 REBUILD WITH ...` syntax rebuilds all partitions of the index.